Teri McKeever: Coaching career

-After USC and before going to the Cal Bears, McKeever was the head coach of the Women's swimming team at Fresno State University in Fresno, California.
+After USC and before going to the Cal Bears, McKeever was the head coach of the Women's swimming team at Fresno State University in Fresno, California from 1988-1992.

 McKeever's Cal Bears program has produced more than 25 members of the U.S. Olympic team, including Haley Cope, Natalie Coughlin, Emily Silver, Jessica Hardy, Dana Vollmer, Caitlin Leverenz, Rachel Bootsma, Missy Franklin, Kathleen Baker, and Abbey Weitzeil.
 Other notable swimmers include Elizabeth Pelton and Isabel Ivey.
-She previously served as an assistant coach for the United States Olympic women's swimming team at the 2004 Summer Olympics in Athens, Greece, and the 2008 Summer Olympics in Beijing, China.
+She served as an assistant coach for the United States Olympic women's swimming team at the 2004 Summer Olympics in Athens, Greece, and the 2008 Summer Olympics in Beijing, China.

 In December 2010, she was selected as the head coach of the 2012 U.S. Olympic women's swim team that competed at the 2012 Summer Olympics in London.
-She is the first woman to serve as the head coach of a U.S. women's national swim team at the Olympics.
+She was the first woman to serve as the head coach of a U.S. women's national swim team at the Olympics.
 She previously served as the head coach the U.S. women's national team for the 2010 Pan Pacific Swimming Championships.

 In 2014, she was inducted into the American Swimming Coaches Association (ASCA) Hall of Fame.

-Allegations of Professional Misconduct
+Allegations of bullying and release from CAL

 On May 24, 2022, it was reported that Coach McKeever was accused of the alleged bullying and emotional/verbal abuse of Cal swimmers dating back to 2014.
 According to media, "At least 26 people have alleged that Cal women's swimming head coach Teri McKeever has created a toxic culture rampant with severe verbal and emotional abuse that has led to significant mental and physical health ramifications for team members."
 The same day, the University of California, Berkeley released a statement confirming the allegations but their privacy policy prevented the University from commenting on the case.
+In January 2023, the University of California released McKeever after an eight month investigation by an independent law firm that revealed policy violations relating to discrimination by race, national origin, and disability, as well as instances of verbal abuse of student athletes.
+In a statement, McKeever denied and refuted the claims of discrimination and abuse made in the report and believed she was a victim of gender bias.